Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 | Random Forest| 83.45%| 77.89% | 75.55% |
 | Random Forest with Tuning| 92.59% | 78.36%|75.55%|

+## Evaluation
+### Decision Tree
+The Decision Tree model had a **100%** accuracy when predicting with the training dataset with a **68.21%** accuracy score with the testing dataset.
+When the accuracies have a large difference, this is a sign of overfitting.
+This is because decision trees perform a greedy algorithm and will always result in the same model.

+**Solution:** Reduce the max depth or use a model that isn't prone to overfitting.
+In this case, a **Random Forest** was used for the next model.

+### Random Forest
+The Random Forest was set with a max depth and no restriction to the max amount of features similar to parameters as the decision tree.
+Random Forest builds upon decision trees made up of an ensemble of trees voting on the results.
+The Random Forest model had an **83.45%** accuracy on the training dataset and an **77.89%** accuracy score on the testing dataset.
+Although the training accuracy decreased from the decision tree, the testing accuracy increased instead.
+This model was not overfitted but the parameters were given to mirror the decision tree default parameters.

+**Solution:** To improve the model, **GridSearch** was used to search through the different hyperparameters to find the best-performing parameters.
+A directory of parameters was searched to find the best combination of parameters for the random forest model to obtain the best accuracy.

+### Tuned Random Forest
+The best parameters from the list, was found with GridSearch with the scoring to the best accuacy.
+This model has an training accuracy score of **92.59%** and a testing accuracy score of **78.36%**.
+There was an improvement with the testing accuracy which means that the parameters used was better than the parameters given before.
+Recall score stayed the say meaning that the model is correctly predicting the number of patient taking the vaccines.

 ## Example
 | Classifier | Number of Patients |Prediction| True Prediction | Supply of Vaccine | Wasted Vaccines |
 |:----:|:------:|:-------------:|:------------:|:----:|:---:|